acemb-rso/wng-zipper/README.md

 ## API & Macros
 Developers can import helpers from `game.modules.get('wng-zipper-initiative')?.api` to inspect current zipper state, programmatically queue combatants, or advance turns in sync with the module's alternating logic.
-See the `scripts/wng-zipper.js` source for the full surface area and examples of the available methods.
+See `scripts/zipper/api.js` for the full surface area and examples of the available methods.

 ---